tenacityteam/portsmf/README.txt

-portsmf README.txt
-14 Jun 2008
-Roger B. Dannenberg

 Portsmf is "Port Standard MIDI File", a cross-platform, C++ library for reading and writing Standard MIDI Files.

+License information:
-License information: free and open source, see license.txt for details
+free and open source, see license.txt for details

+Building:
+PortSMF has no dependencies and uses the CMake build system.
+To build it, run:

+$ cmake -DCMAKE_INSTALL_PREFIX=/where/you/want/to/install/to -S . -B build
+$ cmake --build build --parallel number-of-cpu-cores
+$ cmake --install build

 Features: